craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/The Bombings.md

 11/20/13 - The United Nations conducts a survey regarding positions for or against supporting the efforts in the United States of America's south-east to contain and understand the Louisville Infection.
 The results are vastly against support. xx/xx/14 - Washington D.C. falls to the Infection.
 The official National Emergency Broadcasting throughout the States remains the same until it finally ceases some months later.
 07/20/15 - A series of nuclear bombs of varying design are released throughout the world targeting North America.
 You survived.

+Within the Puget Sound, 5 major bombs were dropped, targeting the cities of Seattle, Issaquah, Tacoma, Glenwood, and the Bangor Base north of Bremerton.